Whitecx/RobotRoutingAPI/README.md

 depend on what works best taking into account both goals in autiomation and customer experience, as well as cost or approach given the current architecture and planned approaches.

+## Other Questions to Inform Design

+ 1. How do robot's get recahrged - is there a discovery service in the connected api that determines which get returned?

+2. What happens if there are a cluster of loads and multiple robots are needed?

+3. Is there known data on how expected travel distance affects battery life?

+4. How do we handle if there are no robots available?

+5. How do we handle if the closest robots available have low battery?
+Should we choose a next closest even if it's farther?

+6. Would it be helpful to have a visual w/ a highlight of what robot was chosen?

+7. How would you know/handle if a robot is already on the move for another load?